What is the Bottom Line Diaper Bank?

 The Diaper Bank primarily serves families living at or below the poverty line.
 For the majority of low-income families, cloth diapers just aren’t a feasible option.

 Many families that the Diaper Bank serves do not have access to laundry facilities in their home or shelter AND also do not have access to a personal vehicle.
 This means that in order to use cloth diapers, families would have to load up dirty diapers and take public transportation to the laundromat nearly every day.
 Additionally, some daycare providers do not allow cloth diapers.
-Providing disposable diapers is where we believe we can make the biggest impact for low-income families.
+Providing disposable diapers is how we believe we can make the biggest impact for low-income families.